peiyi-c/Frontend_Practice/20230907_backstage-talks/README.md

 # Frontend Practice - Backstage Talks Replica

-This is a re-creation of the website [Backstage Talks - Magazine Archive ](https://www.frontendpractice.com/projects/backstage-talks), a Level-1 challenge on Frontend Practice.
+This is a re-creation of the website [Backstage Talks - Magazine Archive](https://www.frontendpractice.com/projects/backstage-talks), a Level-1 challenge on Frontend Practice.

 ## Table of contents